This policy has been updated to reflect the changes to the Children’s Advice and Duty Services (CADS) that comes into effect from 17th October 2018.

 1. Duty to Refer

-Professionals, employees, managers, helpers, carers and volunteers in all agencies must make a referral to Children’s Social Care Services if it is believed or suspected that:
+Professionals, employees, managers, helpers, carers and volunteers in all agencies must contact the Children’s Advice and Duty Service (CADS) if it is believed or suspected that:

 - A child is suffering or is likely to suffer Significant Harm; or